19 tours analyzed 400+ km of trails hiked Honest "who it's NOT for" on every page

 If you want Madeira's highest-rated outdoor activity (4.99★ from 1,139 reviews), choose canyoning, abseiling down waterfalls in the island's volcanic gorges is an experience you cannot get anywhere else in Europe at this quality-to-price ratio ($77).
 Coasteering ($83) is the better choice if you prefer sea-level adventure , jumping from cliffs into the Atlantic, swimming through sea caves, and scrambling over volcanic rock along the coast.
 Can't decide?
 Do both, they are completely different and equally remarkable.

 I have done both.
-Coasteering is fun — scrambling along the coastline, jumping into the Atlantic, swimming through sea caves.
+Coasteering is fun, scrambling along the coastline, jumping into the Atlantic, swimming through sea caves.
 On a hot August day, it is a perfect way to cool down.
 But canyoning is something else entirely.
-The first time I abseiled through a waterfall in Ribeiro Frio, water pounding my helmet, feet slipping on wet basalt, I understood why Madeira is considered one of Europe best canyoning destinations.
-The island volcanic geology — deep river canyons, vertical waterfalls, sculpted rock pools — was made for this sport.
+The first time I abseiled through a waterfall in Ribeiro Frio, water pounding my helmet, feet slipping on wet basalt, I understood why Madeira is considered one of Europe top canyoning destinations.
+The island volcanic geology, deep river canyons, vertical waterfalls, sculpted rock pools, was made for this sport.
 Coasteering you can do anywhere with cliffs and ocean.
-Canyoning in Madeira laurel forest canyons is unique to this island.
+Canyoning in Madeira laurel forest canyons is distinctive to this island.
 If you can only do one, do canyoning.
-If you are scared of heights, coasteering is the right call — the jumps are optional and there is no abseiling.
+If you are scared of heights, coasteering is the right call, the jumps are optional and there is no abseiling.

 Head-to-Head Comparison